 Submission of reliability metrics, including, but not limited to, System Average Interruption Duration Index (SAIDI), System Average Interruption Frequency Index (SAIFI), Customer Average Interruption Duration Index (CAIDI), Customers Experiencing Multiple Interruptions (CEMI) and Customers Experiencing Long Interruption Durations (CELID) over the last three years (both with and without MEDs) in the proposed project area(s), and the goals or estimates of how the proposed project(s) may improve the reliability metrics in the area.

+Regular reporting on objectives metrics, project progress, and any project setbacks (with root cause analysis) encountered.
+More guidance on reporting will be shared with subgrantees.

 A detailed workforce development plan describing how this project will support equitable job opportunities, an increase in the diversity of hired employees, training within the energy sector, and a commitment to jobs with living wages and benefits.

 A detailed budget and estimated timeline for completion of proposed project(s).